NeuralSyntaxLab/lab-handbook/Animal Wellfare and Euthanasia/EuthanasiaProrotocls.md

 * The carcass will be disposed in the freezer next to the hood.
 ---
 2. **Prior to perfusion and necropsy:**
+This protocol is used to humanely kill a bird right before a perfusion (e.g. when its brain is need).

+*Preparation:*
+* First, all the preparation steps for perfusion are followed as detailed [here].